tj-mccabe/travel-agency-booking-inquiry/README.md

 🌐 Booking Inquiry – Travel Agency

-My first web development project: a responsive travel booking inquiry webpage that allows users to select destinations, travel dates, number of travellers, and optional add-ons, with a live price calculation.
+My first web development project: A responsive travel booking inquiry webpage that allows users to select destinations, travel dates, number of travellers, and optional add-ons, with a live price calculation.

 📝 Features